mabs-mahbub/Finance-Portal/README.md

-# ⚽ Football Club Finance Manager
+# ⚽ Football Club Finance Portal

 This is a Django-based web application designed to help local football clubs manage player payments and club finances.
 Built with a clean, role-based interface for treasurers and players, the platform streamlines financial tracking, dues collection, and payment visibility.